 ●White blood cell (WBC) count with differential for patients treated with clozapine

-With the exception of clozapine, careful systematic reviews and meta-analyses have not found convincing evidence that any of the antipsychotics are more effective than any other for acute schizophrenia .
+With the exception of clozapine, careful systematic reviews and meta-analyses have not found convincing evidence that any of the antipsychotics are more effective than others for positive symptoms in acute schizophrenia .
 Clozapine is more effective for patients who do not respond fully to other antipsychotics, but due to increased risk of agranulocytosis is reserved for those who do not respond well to or cannot tolerate other antipsychotics.
 (See 'Treatment-resistant schizophrenia' below and "Evaluation and management of treatment-resistant schizophrenia" and "Guidelines for prescribing clozapine in schizophrenia".)

 Antipsychotic selection — There are important differences among the antipsychotics in areas other than efficacy, including side effects and available formulations (table 1 and table 2).
 As a result, the selection of an antipsychotic is often based on these considerations.
 The selection may vary for select populations including individuals in a first psychotic episode, individuals who are only partial responders to antipsychotics, patients who are agitated, and individuals who are sensitive to particular side effects such as weight gain, EPS, or sedation.
 (See 'Poor response to initial treatment' below and 'First-episode psychosis' below and 'Acutely agitated' below and "Pharmacotherapy for schizophrenia: Side effect management".)

 Antipsychotic medications are commonly grouped into two categories, with “second-generation” (or “atypical”) applied to clozapine and all antipsychotics first marketed after clozapine was approved in 1989, and “first-generation” applied to antipsychotics marketed previously.
 Recent clinical research, however, has strongly suggested that the distinction between first- and second-generation antipsychotics has questionable validity and is confusing .
 The pharmacologic properties, therapeutic effects, and adverse effects are not distinct between and are heterogeneous within the groups.
 Nevertheless, the terms first- and second-generation antipsychotic are still in widespread use.
 A valid distinction is that the newer (second-generation) antipsychotics tend to cause fewer extrapyramidal side effects than the older ones, particularly at the high end of approved dosage ranges.